polterguy/anarq/README.md

 # AnarQ - An Open Source alternative to Facebook, Reddit, Disqus, etc

-AnarQ is an Open Source social media platform that you can install on your local server, providing you with feeds, posts, the ability to moderate posts, etc. Its most basic functionality is that of serving as a forum HTTP backend web API.
+AnarQ is an Open Source social media platform that you can install on your local server, providing you with feeds, posts, profiles, the ability to moderate posts, etc. Its most basic functionality is that of serving as a forum HTTP backend web API, but it goes way beyond the capabilities of a plain forum, by including social gaming elements, such as likes, popularity, etc. It's arguably in such a regard more a social media platform, than a traditional forum, competing with social media platforms such as Reddit, Facebook and Twitter.

+Its name is a play upon the two Greek words _"an"_ and _"archy"_ implying _"no leaders"_ or _"no hierarchy"_,
+adding the Q in its name simply for fun.
+It's Open Source, but you will need a license of [Magic](https://github.com/polterguy/magic) to run it.

+## Implementation details

+The system is implemented in Hyperlambda, on top of .Net 5, and uses MySQL or MariaDB as its backing database.
+The system is a 100% pure HTML Web API, allowing you to implement any client technology you see fit on top of it.

 ## Configuring